 Have you checked my latest fashion story for The Code magazine?
-This is another shot by my beloved friend photographer Ioanna Chatziandreou, wearing Celine shirt, Alexander McQueen leather skirt and Saint Lauren patent leather pumps, all by Luisa.
+This is another shot by my beloved friend photographer Ioanna Chatziandreou, wearing Celine shirt, Alexander McQueen leather skirt and Saint Laurent patent leather pumps, all by Luisa.
 Hair & make up by Konstantina Michopanou.

 It’s the first long weekend of summer and I’m getting ready for my first beach getaway.

 Here are my top resort wear and beauty picks for June:

 Bikini top and bottom in rust red by H&M and cotton wrap dress by Glorious Beach Living.

 Suede metallic sandals Toms x & Other Stories.

 Ippolito straw and leather bag.

 Inside my admittedly super cute tote there’s the Red Grape Sunscreen and After Sun lotion by Korres and the shimmering version of the famous Nuxe multi-purpose Dry Oil, that nourishes and illuminates face,

 I have a well hidden romantic side -not even a side, a corner would be more accurate- that I bring to light from time to time.
 Wearing all pastels at once with a silk floral tanktop and matching pants from Deha.